Crypto & Web3 content

 Linkable research and data content

 Statistics hubs, original research, and data compilations earn editorial backlinks and AI citations because nothing else covers the topic as thoroughly.
 Generic blog posts do not attract links from journalists or references from AI tools.
-Research assets built around a genuine data gap do.
+But research assets built around a genuine data gap are sought after by journalists and bloggers as they provide exclusive, verifiable facts that cannot be found anywhere else.

 -